anthonyshort/anthonyshort.me/source/2012/01/kyoto.html.markdown

 ...if you survived.

-Amazing, 85% of people survived the jump, but I'm assuming their only wish at that point was to be able to walk again.
+Amazingly, 85% of people survived the jump, but I'm assuming their only wish at that point was to be able to walk again.
 Obviously they've banned this now so people are just throwing themselves off the edge.

 <figure>
 	<img src="/images/2012/01/temple-balcony.jpg" alt="Balcony at Kiyomizudera Temple" />